Kas-tle/EnjinScraper/OUTPUTS.md

 Profile cover images come from `user_profiles.cover_image` and are found in either `https://assets-cloud.enjin.com/users/${userID}/cover/${fileID}.png` if the user has uploaded their own cover image, or `resources.enjin.com/${resourceLocator}/themes/${version}/image/profile/cover/${category}/${fileName}.jpg` if the user is using an Enjin provided cover image.

 Game boxes are the images displayed for games a user has on their profile.
-They are found in `assets-cloud.enjin.com/gameboxes/${gameID}/boxlarge.jpg`.
-Note that `boxmedium` is the original value in the table, but we replace with `boxlarge` to get the full size image.
+They are found in `assets-cloud.enjin.com/gameboxes/${gameID}/boxmedium.jpg`.

 Lastly, user album images from `user_images.url_original` can be found in either `s3.amazonaws.com/assets.enjin.com/users/${userID}/pics/original/${fileName}` or `assets.enjin.com/wall_embed_images/${fileName}`.